mray0256-jpg/Procedural-Planet-Generator/README.md

     $\ \int_{0}^{2\pi} \int_{0}^{\frac{\pi}{3}} \int_{0}^{R} \rho^2 \sin(\phi)\, d\rho\, d\phi\, d\theta = \frac{\pi R^3}{3} $

-    We can divide the total volume of the sphere by the newlyfound shared volume, yielding a ratio.
+    We can divide the newlyfound shared volume by the total volume of a sphere, yielding a ratio.
 This can then be applied to our surface area.

     $\ (\frac{\pi R^3}{3})(\frac{3}{4\pi R^3}) = \frac{1}{4} $